JADES: An Abundance of Ultra-Distant T- and Y-Dwarfs in Deep Extragalactic Data: Results

 \textbf{JADES-GS-BD-17}: This source has boosted F090W, F200W, F277W, and F335M flux as compared to the \texttt{NIFTY} Sonora Elf Owl fit, and we measure a compactness criterion value (see Section \ref{sec:selecting_brown_dwarfs}) for the source of 1.3.
 This object appears to be a brown dwarf candidate in front of a background galaxy that contaminates the source fluxes through our circular apertures (see the thumbnails in Figure \ref{fig:SED_plots_pt2}).
 Owing to the potential contamination, the photometry of this source is consistent with being a galaxy at $z \sim 7.5$, where [\ion{O}{3}]$\lambda\lambda 4959,5007$ nebular line emission would be boosting the flux in the F410M and F444W filters, and Lyman-$\alpha$ emission would be boosting F115W.
 If we assume this source were a distant galaxy, we can estimate a UV slope by fitting the F150W, F200W, and F277W $0.2^{\prime\prime}$ diameter circular aperture photometry of $\beta_{\mathrm{UV}} = -2.49 \pm 0.19$.
 This value is significantly bluer than the bulk of the sources in this redshift range within JADES \citep[$\beta_{\mathrm{UV,med}} = -2.16^{+0.06}_{-0.08}$ for sources at $z_{\mathrm{med}} = 7.57$, ][]{topping2023}.
 With this in mind, we choose to include JADES-GS-BD-17 in our final sample because of the quality of the fit to the \texttt{NIFTY} models.

-\textbf{JADES-GN-BD-3}: This source, which was first discovered in \KBD{}, was found to have a high proper motion between the HST/WFC3 and JWST/NIRCam imaging, which we re-measure from the JADES v1.0 mosaics: $0.070^{\prime\prime}$/yr $\pm 0.005^{\prime\prime}$/yr.
-In the v1.0 JADES data release, updated parallel imaging from the PANORAMIC survey \citep{williams2025} is included to produce the final stacked mosaic.
+\textbf{JADES-GN-BD-3}: This source, which was first discovered in \KBD{}, was found to have a high proper motion between the HST/WFC3 and JWST/NIRCam imaging, which we re-measure from the JADES DR5 mosaics: $0.070^{\prime\prime}$/yr $\pm 0.005^{\prime\prime}$/yr.
+In JADES DR5, updated parallel imaging from the PANORAMIC survey \citep{williams2025} is included to produce the final stacked mosaic.
 Because this PANORAMIC data was taken 2 years after the original JADES imaging in GOODS-N, the source has moved, resulting in two peaks in the final mosaic.
-We measure a difference between the original JADES position (from F410M) and the PANORAMIC position (from F444W) of $0.084^{\prime\prime} \pm 0.004^{\prime\prime}$, which results in a proper motion of $0.044^{\prime\prime}$/yr $\pm 0.002^{\prime\prime}$/yr, smaller than the value from \KBD{}, but broadly consistent, given the extremely small separation between the JADES and PANORAMIC positions.
+We measure a difference between the original JADES position (from F410M) and the PANORAMIC position (from F444W) of $0.084^{\prime\prime} \pm 0.004^{\prime\prime}$, which results in a proper motion of $0.044^{\prime\prime}$/yr $\pm 0.002^{\prime\prime}$/yr, smaller than the value from \KBD{}, but broadly consistent, given the extremely small separation between the JADES and PANORAMIC positions, and the uncertainty with which the exact date of the HST/WFC3 observation can be ascertained (see Section \ref{sec:proper_motions}).

 \textbf{JADES-GN-BD-6} and \textbf{JADES-GN-BD-7}: These two brown dwarf candidates are the farthest from the Sun in the sample, both with estimated \texttt{NIFTY} Sonora Elf Owl distances of $\sim 5-6$ kpc, consistent with each other within the large distance uncertainties.
 While the \texttt{NIFTY} fit for JADES-GN-BD-6 has $\chi^2_{\mathrm{red}} = 0.38$, the fit for JADES-GN-BD-7 is worse, with $\chi^2_{\mathrm{red}} = 3.25$, primarily due to the boosted F277W and F335M fluxes compared to the model.
 Notably, however, the two sources are only 11.8$^{\prime\prime}$ from each other on the sky, which, at 5 (6) kpc, corresponds to only 0.286 (0.343) pc, or 59,000 (70,748) AU.
 Additionally, JADES-GN-BD-6 is 3.8$^{\prime\prime}$ removed from a third source, JADES ID 1148239, also with fluxes and colors consistent with a brown dwarf (\texttt{NIFTY} Sonora Elf Owl distance of $7.0\pm1.2$ kpc), although this object is significantly fainter than the neighbors and we removed it from our primary brown dwarf candidate sample, which we will discuss in more detail in Section \ref{subsec:tentative_sources}.